Proof of identity - what you will need

 Primary use in the community documents

-Provide one of the below (must have your full name):
+Provide one of the below (must have your first and family name)

 - Current Australian driver licence, learner permit or provisional licence issued by a state or territory, showing a signature and/or photo and the same name as claimed